Introducing MLOps Champion/Challenger Models

 In addition, this process is tightly governed by MLOps by providing strict approval workflows and audit trails, so that only those who are authorized can propose and analyze challenger models or replace the current champion.
 Users can also improve the stability of the model replacement process by running proposed replacements in a “shadow mode” before promoting them.

-MLOps champion/challengers allow you to see what you are leaving on the table in terms of production model options, and always has a fallback model available.
+MLOps champion/challengers allow you to see what you are leaving on the table in terms of production model options, and to always have a fallback model available.
 This enables you to react to constantly changing business conditions in order to maintain the highest possible model quality over time.

 Want to Know More About MLOps Champion/Challenger Models?

 This critical new feature is included with your DataRobot MLOps license.
-We’ve included videos in the DataRobot Community to show you the feature in more detail and to help you build your first set of challenger models.
 MLOps champion/challenger models are generally available in Release 6.1 today.